 Ted Janowsky, Esq.

-Mr. Janowsky is the newest addition to the CLP family.
 Mr. Janowsky has over fifteen years of experience as a public interest attorney.
 He began his career as a staff attorney for the Homeless Advocacy Project.
 While there he focused on various poverty law issues including: immigration, housing, unemployment, and helping individuals gain access to federal and state disability benefits.
 Mr. Janowsky then moved his talents to San Francisco, where he continued to work for the Homeless Advocacy Project from 2006-2011.
-While there he focused on eviction defense litigation, especially cases involving clients at serious risk of homelessness being evicted from supportive housing programs.
+There, he focused on eviction defense litigation, specifically cases involving clients at risk of homelessness and evictions from housing programs.
 From there Mr. Janowsky began his work as a staff attorney for the Justice and Diversity Center “Right to Civil Counsel Project.”
-The focus of his work there was to improve the access to attorney representation for low income tenants.
+The focus of his work was to improve the access to attorney representation for low-income tenants.
 In 2015, Mr. Janowsky returned to San Diego where he began working as a volunteer attorney for the Legal Aid Society of San Diego.
 Mr. Janowsky graduated from the University of California at Berkely in 1991, and he earned his law degree from the University of California, Hastings College of the Law in 1999.
-Mr. Janowsky holds a license to practice law in California and is also a licensed Teacher of English as a Second Language.
+Mr. Janowsky holds a license to practice law in California, and is also a licensed Teacher of English as a Second Language.

 To contact Mr. Janowsky, please e-mail him at TJanowsky@cwsl.edu